 Treatment options vary widely based on the underlying cause(s) of the pain being experienced.
 Any infection, whether vaginal, pelvic, or urinary should be properly treated.
 Low-dose vaginal estrogen is very useful in treating vaginal menopausal symptoms (see leaflet on low-dose vaginal estrogen therapy).
-The vaginal estrogen can be combined with water-based lubricants to provide adequate lubrication as well as advise about foreplay.
+The vaginal estrogen can be combined with lubricants (water-based, silicone-based, and/or oil-based) to provide adequate lubrication as well as advise about foreplay.

 For vulvodynia and vestibulitis, the underlying cause must be determined.
 Dermatologic (skin) conditions leading to scarring and inflammation can often be treated with steroid or hormonal creams.
 Vulva lichen sclerosus is a common example of a skin condition that can be treated easily with steroid creams.
 Local cream applications, vaginal dilators and, in some instances, laser therapy, can help alleviate vulvar skin symptoms.
 Trigger point injections may also provide some relief as can biofeedback and physical therapy.
 Your doctor can also prescribe medications that help reduce nerve irritation and pain as well.
 When to use multiple treatments is a decision made by the individual healthcare provider.